MLXXXp/Arduboy2/README.md

 ### Sketch uses the *beginNoLogo()* function instead of *begin()*

 The *beginNoLogo()* function has been removed.
 Instead, *boot()* can be used with additional functions following it to add back in desired boot functionality.
-See the information above under the heading *Remove boot up features* for more details.
+See the information above, under the heading *Remove boot up features*, for more details.
 Assuming the object is named *arduboy*, a direct replacement for *beginNoLogo()* would be:

 ```cpp
   arduboy.boot();